-In this DNA Test for Skin Care, we analyze how your genetics influence skin characteristics, such as hydration, elasticity and antioxidant capacity, which play a key role in the skin aging process.
+In this DNA Test for Skin Care, we analyze how your genetics influence skin characteristics, such as hydration, elasticity and antioxidant capacity, which play a key role in the skin ageing process.

-Skin aging is a complex process influenced by hereditary and environmental factors.
-Recent studies on twins have revealed that up to 60% of the skin aging variation between individuals can be attributed to genetic factors, while the remaining 40% is due to non-genetic factors.
+Skin ageing is a complex process influenced by hereditary and environmental factors.
+Recent studies on twins have revealed that up to 60% of the skin ageing variation between individuals can be attributed to genetic factors.
+In comparison, the remaining 40% is due to non-genetic factors.

 The key purpose of this genetic test is to give you the tools to choose your creams and treatments by knowing your real skin needs.

-When creating this genetic test for skin care, our goal was to perform a classification of each marker based on a set of multiple polymorphisms associated with certain skin properties to provide personalized skin care and anti-aging therapies.
+When creating this genetic test for skincare, our goal was to perform a classification of each marker based on a set of multiple polymorphisms associated with certain skin properties to provide personalized skincare and anti-ageing therapies.

-So far, most of the cosmetics and skin care industry has tried to "process" their demand from solutions "perfect for everyone", something certainly comfortable from a business point of view but far from Reality, because science has long demonstrated that each person is different and the care that their skin requires are also different.
-This DNA study for skin care is the first step for individualized beauty treatments.
+So far, most of the cosmetics and skincare industry has tried to "process" their demand from solutions one-size-fits-all, something certainly comfortable from a business point of view but unrealistic, because science has long demonstrated that each person is different and the care that their skin requires is also different.
+This DNA study for skincare is the first step for individualized beauty treatments.

 DNA Test for Skin Care Report Sections

 In this section, we will analyze certain genetic markers that, for example, influence glycation, a process that occurs with the glucose in the dermis, and which is one of the main causes of accelerated ageing of the skin and dermal inflammation that causes flaccid and cracked skin.
 There are specific treatments quite effective for people with an adverse genetic predisposition to glycation.